 If you already own a gravel driveway and it’s beginning to show the signs of aging and deterioration, has a tremendous amount of weeds and has severe rutting issues, starting from scratch may be in order!
 This absolutely should be performed by a reputable gravel or grading company that will do it right the first time.
 If the existing gravel driveway shows signs of unstable sub-grade, the soil should be excavated and new base or structural material installed and then the new gravel driveway design installed on top of that for a solid, long lasting gravel driveway.

-A gravel driveway is the least expensive driveway when comparing it to the other driveway types.
+A gravel driveway is the least expensive driveway when comparing it to other driveway types.

-A gravel driveway requires the most amount of ongoing maintenance compared to the other driveway types.
+A gravel driveway requires the most amount of ongoing maintenance compared to other driveway types.

 Life Expectancy Of A Gravel Driveway

 A gravel driveway, if installed properly, can last up to 3 to 5 to even 10 years with regular upkeep and maintenance.
 The variation in age can be determined by the amount of slope on your driveway if any, the amount of curves in your driveway, the stability of the sub-grade, and the climate you live in.

 Types of ongoing maintenance you can expect to perform on a gravel driveway?